eformat/openshift-virt-labs/README.md

 ### Getting Started

-Packet provides full intructions for setting up your account including your unique username, UID, and passwords.
+Packet provides full instructions for setting up your account, including your unique username, UID, and passwords.

 Here are the details to use them: